lgmorand/aks-workshop/_entries/02-06 challenge6.md

 Make a request to the web app using the FQDN of the newly created ingress and ensure it returns `Hello AKS`.

+> Note: it may takes few minutes for the full FQDN to work

 {% collapsible %}

 Use `kubectl get ingress` to get the FQDN of the ingress and ensure there is a public IP: